 - The supreme academic authority of the University is Senate.
 It is responsible for regulating and directing the academic work of the University.

 - Under delegated authority from Senate, a number of committees have responsibility for aspects of quality management and the student learning experience.
-This includes Learning Teaching and Quality Committee (ULTQC), Courses and Partnerships Approval Committee (CPAC), Curriculum Transformation Committee (CTC) and Academic Programmes Committee (APC).
+This includes Education Quality & Standards Committee (EQSC), Courses and Partnerships Approval Committee (CPAC), Curriculum Transformation Committee (CTC) and Academic Programmes Committee (APC).

 - Faculty/School Boards of Studies are responsible to Senate for all matters relating to the organisation of education, teaching and research in the Faculty/School, including all examination matters.